-wholesale copyright infringement by downloading Strike 3's motion pictures as well as distributing them to others."
+Defendant John Doe (identified by IP address 68.9.56.198), is committing "rampant and wholesale copyright infringement by downloading Strike 3's motion pictures as well as distributing them to others."
 Id. ¶ 4.
 Strike 3 alleges that Defendant has used BitTorrent, an online file distribution network, to copy and distribute 26 digital media files, each of which are identical to one of its copyrighted works.
-Id. ¶¶ 17, 29-37; see also Ex.
+See id. ¶¶ 17, 29-37; see also Ex.
 A, ECF No. 1-1 (chart of infringing files).
 Strike 3 alleges that its VXN software, combined with geolocation technology, allowed it to identify Defendant's IP address and to trace it to a physical address located within Connecticut.
 See id. ¶¶ 9, 29.

 Accordingly, Strike 3 brings a single-count complaint of copyright infringement against the John Doe Defendant.
 See id. ¶¶ 47-52.
 Strike 3 cannot, however, serve Defendant with the complaint because it cannot identify Defendant beyond the IP address obtained from its software.
-See Mem. of Law in Supp. of PI.'s Mot. for Leave to Serve 1-2, ECF No. 11 ("Mem. of Law").
-The company alleges that Defendant's ISP, Cox Communications ("Cox"), can identify Defendant with the IP address.
+See Mem. of Law in Supp. of Pl.'s Mot. for Leave to Serve 1-2, ECF No. 11 [hereinafter "Mem. of Law"].
+The company alleges that Defendant's ISP, Cox Communications, can identify Defendant with the IP address.
 See id.
 After filing its complaint, Strike 3 filed a motion to serve a third-party subpoena prior to a Rule 26(f) conference.
-Mot. for Leave to Serve, ECF No. 10.
-Specifically, Strike 3 requests leave to subpoena Cox, so that it may disclose the name and address of the individual associated with the IP address noted in the complaint.
-Mem. of Law 1-2.
-Requiring Cox to disclose the requested information would allow Strike 3 to "learn Defendant's identity, investigate Defendant's role in the infringement, and effectuate service."
+See Mot. for Leave to Serve, ECF No. 10.
+Specifically, Strike 3 requests leave to subpoena Cox Communications, so that it may disclose the name and address of the individual associated with the IP address noted in the complaint.
+See Mem. of Law 1-2.
+Requiring Cox Communication to disclose the requested information would allow Strike 3 to "learn Defendant's identity, investigate Defendant's role in the infringement, and effectuate service."
 Mem. of Law 1-2.